brianwisti/rgb-zola/content/blog/2019/circular-grids-with-python-and-pillow/index.md

 ![Generated circle template](circle-600-30-36.png)

 This is all I need for a drawing template.
-Using transformation tools and the right blending modes, I can manuever and manipulate my grid however I need for a drawing template\!
+Using transformation tools and the right blending modes, I can manuever and manipulate my grid however I need for a drawing template!

 ![template prepared for drawing](three-circle-template.png)